RebeccaFan/Agribot-Documentation/ultrasonic.md

 // Sets the trigPin on HIGH state for 10 micro seconds digitalWrite(trigPin, HIGH);
 delayMicroseconds(10);
-digitalWrite(trigPin, LOW);
+digitalWrite(trigPin, LOW)

 ```
 ### pulseIN function and calculating distance
 pulseIn () function has 2 variables, the first entry in the bracket is the name of the echo pin (echoPin) and the second entry you can set it to on a HIGH or LOW.
 This function will read the travel time and put in the variable called duration.
 In the code, HIGH means that the pulseIn() function will wait for the pin to go HIGH.
 This is caused by the bounced of the sound wave.
 It will then start the timing, it will wait until the pin is LOW when the sound wave will end and stop the timing.
 It will then return the length of the pulse in microsecond.

 For the distance, the data in the duration variable will be multiplied by 0.032 and divide it by 2.
 The 0.032 value comes from the fact that the speed of the sound is 340 m/s or 0.034 cm/µs.
 It is divided by 2 since the data that you will get in the echoPin would be doubled as the sound wave needs to travel forward and bounce backward.
 So in order to get the distance in cm we need to multiply the received data in echoPin which is stored in "duration" variable by 0.034 and then divide it by 2.
+The distance value is then divided by the "tankHeight" which was set to 30, minus the answer from 100 and multiplied the calculated value to 100.
+This will be percentage of the water inside the tank.
-At the end of the code, it will then display the value of the distance on the serial monitor.
+The value of the distance in cm and the percentage of the water in the tank will be displayed on the serial monitor of the Arduino IDE.

 ```
 // Reads the echoPin, returns the sound wave travel time in microseconds duration = pulseIn(echoPin, HIGH);
 // Calculating the distance
 distance= duration*0.034/2;
 // Prints the distance on the Serial Monitor Serial.print("Distance: ");
-Serial.println(distance);
+Serial.print(distance);
+Serial.println("cm");
+waterpercent = 100-(distance/tankHeight)*100;     //Calculates the percentage of water in the tank Serial.print("Percentage Full: ");
+Serial.print(perc);
+Serial.println("%");
+}

 ```
 ### Complete Code